AzureAiDevs/hub/website/blog/2023-aia/2023-04-25-data-science-beginners/index.md

 The following is the intro to the post.
 It should be a short teaser for the post.
 -->

 Yesterday we learned about the Azure MLOps (v2) Solution Accelerator.
 Today is for folk starting on their Data Science journey.
-Data Science for Beginners is a 10-week, 20-lesson course, so dive in!
+Data Science for Beginners Curriculum is a 10-week, 20-lesson course, so dive in!

 ## What we'll cover